Sandy Valley, Nevada

 There are usually 1-3 homes for sale in Sandy Valley.
 When you look at what’s for sale, make sure you check on the acreage and barns/horse equipment.
 All resale homes and vacant land for sale in Sandy Valley will be displayed below.

-Realtors in Nevada are not licensed to sell trailers, only permanent structures like modular homes, and homes with foundations.
+Nevada’s realtors are not licensed to sell trailers, only permanent structures like modular homes and homes with foundations.
 Make sure you look online if you’re looking for an inexpensive trailer home.

 Buying vacant land is another option.
 Many homes in the valley are manufactured homes.
 They’re located on 2-5 acre pieces of land that cost about $20,000 an acre and up.
 Drill a well, install a septic tank, and move the modular house onto the property.
 Some manufactured homes are amazing these days, so keep your possibilities open.
-Last month there was a $305,000 house that was a great example of land where a manufactured home and manufactured outbuildings moved in one day.
+Last month there was a $305,000 house sold.
+It was a great example of a property where a manufactured home and manufactured outbuildings moved in (after the infrastructure was installed) in only 1 day.

 Building a home is a third option.
 We work closely with home builders and would be happy to assist you in investigating this option further.
 As a retired building engineer and a 25 year Realtor, I know more than most Realtors about building.